 - How busy is each instance?
 Were the servers able to handle the load being put on them already?

-Using the MAP toolkit, I was able to find the answers to the first two questions inside of 5 minutes, and after running the monitoring portion for a week, I was able to get the answer to the third.
+Using the MAP toolkit, I was able to find the answers to the first two questions within 5 minutes, and after running the monitoring portion for a week, I was able to get the answer to the third.

 Now, obviously, no one is going to blindly follow these recommendations.
-Currently, I am using the reports to find the busiest instances and run some more in depth perfmon counters and come up with a plan.
+Currently, I am using the reports to find the busiest instances, run some more in depth perfmon counters, and come up with a plan.
 The point is that this tool took out 90% of the drudgery involved in planning a migration, and I think it’s definitely worth checking out.